How To Reclaim Yourself After An Abusive Relationship: 10 Steps To Empowerment

 These rituals build trust and remind your nervous system: I am safe now.

-They are tiny, sacred acts that support rebuilding self-esteem after abuse, not through effort, but through care.
+They are tiny, acts that support rebuilding self-esteem after abuse, not through effort, but through care.

 Step 4: Let Yourself Feel Everything